occar421/my-slack-addiction-treatment/README.md

 You can use Dev Tools by running `/slackdevtools` Slack command (like`/remind`).

-You can serve local css file with `deno run --allow-read --allow-net https://deno.land/x/serve/mod.ts`.
+You can serve local css file with `deno run --allow-read --allow-net https://deno.land/x/serve/mod.ts --cors`.